aliyun-sls/sls-doc/src/en/sqldemo/nginx今日PV与昨日对比.md

-# nginx 日志查看今日 PV 和昨日对比
+# nginx PVs of today and day-to-day comparison with yesterday from NGINX logs

 Use the count function to calculate the total page views (PVs) and then use the compare function to obtain the day-to-day comparison for PVs of today and yesterday.